paramkudle/Cerberus/README.md

 You can divide the payload into more parts to avoid detection.

-One more way to evade detection is by obfuscating both the python files as well.
+One more way to evade detection is by obfuscating the python files as well.

 You can obfuscate and then compile `Cerberus.py` into a .exe by using a [.py to .exe converter.](https://pypi.org/project/auto-py-to-exe/)

 Make sure to add a Anti-VM feature in your payload to avoid detection on VirusTotal.
+It is better this way than to add Anti-VM in `Stage` files to avoid the files themselves getting removed.

 ## To-Do: